Zoe7/renovate-deps-cli/README.md

 - `-r, --repos` → List of repositories to scan (mutually exclusive with `--owner`)
 - `-o, --owner` → Scan all repositories for a specific owner (mutually exclusive with `--repos`)
 - `-d, --dependencies` → Filter updates by dependencies
+- `--ut, --update-type` → Filter updates by update type.
+Can be one of 'major', 'minor' or 'patch'
 - `--verbose` → Show debug info

 #### Example Usage: